magicoflolis/Userscript-Plus/README.md

 **Web Extension:**

-> Web Extension has not been updated for a long time, please use Userscript until this is resolved!

 | Version | Install | Alternative | Notes |
 |:----------:|:----------:|:----------:|:----------:|
 | Chrome/Edge/Opera | [GitHub](https://github.com/magicoflolis/Userscript-Plus/releases) | *N/A* | Work in progress |